Definitions and Examples of stiff, rigid, taut

 Learn when and how to use these words with these examples!

-Not easily bent or flexible; firm and rigid.
+Not easily bent or flexible; rigid.

 The new shoes were so stiff that they hurt his feet.